The network sees threats before the endpoint ever does

 20 interviews with SOC analysts and threat hunters.
 Competitive analysis across ExtraHop, Vertica AI, Microsoft Azure, CrowdStrike, and Wiz.
 The findings converged around four problems that no competitor had solved.

 Traditional IDS and dashboards require prior domain knowledge and struggle with evolving threats.
-Anomalies at the network layer — especially behavioral ones — were going completely undetected.
+Behavioural anomalies at the network layer — especially multi-variable ones — were going completely undetected.

 Analysts needed simpler, faster mechanisms to work through traffic alerts.
-The existing UI required domain expertise just to read the data — let alone act on it within 15 minutes.
+The existing UI required domain expertise just to read the data — let alone act on it within the 15-minute triage window.

-There was no prioritized view.
-Analysts had to manually sort through all anomalies.
+There was no prioritised view.
+Analysts manually sorted through every anomaly.
 The most severe threats didn't surface first, and context was missing for quick decisions.

 Every network is different.
-Analysts needed to set exceptions and adjust thresholds based on their specific environment — but no tool gave them that control without ML expertise.
+Analysts needed to set exceptions and adjust thresholds for their specific environment — but no tool gave them that control without ML expertise.

 Competitive Context